 Just want to add, it’s like Halloween is not even happening in this circular.

 Stop everything!
 540MB Hard Drive for only 300 dollars?
 I wonder what the failure rate was on the Conner Drives?
 Some other items of note: 14.4 modems for those weirdos who do the online and Best Buy’s lab coat wearing computer techs.
 Was anyone out there a Best Buy computer tech back then?
-Did they really provides lab coats?
+Did they really provide lab coats?

 Look at all the computers!
 I would have done just about anything for any one of these machines in 1994.
 I would like to take this opportunity to focus on the use of free software to help sell the computer.
 For those who complain about your computer being filled with all sorts of nonsense when it was installed, I think this is where it got started.
 While some of this stuff might have been interesting to play with, for the most part it went on a shelf or in a box and was never opened.
 It was just noise.
 Bloatware you needed to install yourself.

 20 free pieces of Stoneware with the purchase of most of these large appliances!
 Wow.
 How can they afford to do that?

 While I had very little interest in these large appliance in 1994 or now.
 For some weird reason I have always found the Chest Freezer to be oddly compelling.
 Just think of all the ice pops and ice cream sandwiches you could buy on sale and keep cold with one of them.